TU-Delft-AI-Energy-Lab/SC-Substation-Reconfiguration/README.md

 *Illustration of the substation topology involved in the event.*

 To address this challenge, our work proposes a **security-constrained substation reconfiguration framework** that considers **line, coupler, and busbar contingencies**, while remaining computationally scalable for large power systems.

 ---

+## 📄 Abstract

+Substation reconfiguration via busbar splitting can mitigate transmission grid congestion and reduce operational costs.
+However, existing approaches neglect the security of substation topology, particularly for substations without busbar splitting (i.e., closed couplers), which can lead to severe consequences.
+Additionally, the computational complexity of optimizing substation topology remains a challenge.

+This paper introduces a MILP formulation for security-constrained substation reconfiguration (SC-SR), considering N-1 line, coupler and busbar contingencies to ensure secure substation topology.
+To efficiently solve this problem, we propose a heuristic approach with multiple master problems (HMMP).
+A central master problem optimizes dispatch, while independent substation master problems determine individual substation topologies in parallel.
+Linear AC power flow equations ensure PF accuracy, while feasibility and optimality sub-problems evaluate contingency cases.

+The proposed HMMP significantly reduces computational complexity and enables scalability to large-scale power systems.
+Case studies on the IEEE 14-bus, 118-bus, and PEGASE 1354-bus system show the effectiveness of the approach in mitigating the impact of coupler and busbar tripping, balancing system security and cost, and computational efficiency.

+---